-Creating custom WordPress user roles within a site offers you various possibilities for segmenting your users, based on the type of audience that you want to target.
+Creating custom WordPress user roles within a WordPress site offers you various possibilities for segmenting your users, based on the type of audience that you want to target.

 Why and when to use Roles Editor from Profile Builder